FB mistakenly labels black men ‘primates’

 SAN FRANCISCO: Facebook late on Friday said it disabled its topic recommendation feature after it mistook Black men for "primates" in video at the social network.

-A Facebook spokesperson called it a "clearly unacceptable error" and said the recommendation software involved was taken offline.
+A Facebook spokesperson called it a "clearly unacceptable error" and said the recommendation software involve was taken offline.

 "We apologise to anyone who may have seen these offensive recommendations," Facebook said in response to an AFP inquiry.